uozuAho/pandemic_ddd/readme.md

 implemented.

 # todo
+- charter flight
+    - command generator
+    - goto garbage city throws
+    - without card throws
+    - not on city throws
+    - can end turn
+    - use SetPlayer in other event handlers
 - implement all game rules at https://www.ultraboardgames.com/pandemic/game-rules.php
 - maybe later
   - need a generic command handler base function? do things required by all commands, eg